 Webhook failure notifications provide you a means of tracking and resolving a crucial part of your Bolt integration.
-By default, Bolt does not notify merchants when a web hook failure occurs.
-Webhook failure email notifications must be activated on a per-user basis.

 You can use the following card numbers to simulate scenarios in a sandbox.
 The type of test cards used vary depending on the processor or gateway set up with your merchant account.

 |Reviewed and approved by Bolt||4111 1111 1111 1111|

 |Reviewed and irreversibly rejected by Bolt||4457 0101 4000 0141||Shopper reaches order confirmation but is notified via email that there was an issue completing the order.|